ankoorb/R/README.md

 # R
-Some R tricks that I have learned
+Some R tricks that I have learned:
+1. Reshaping 3 Column R Data Frame to a Square Matrix